 hundreds of some things happening at Vanha Talo Suomi – May was fleeting but so were all the previous months leading up till today…Time is really flying.
 Maybe you’re also feeling like days are ticking off the calendar with great speed. ?!

 Never a disappointment, our crazy Finnish weather always keeps us guessing.
 It put us about a month early this spring with unprecedented heat causing all the trees to leaf out and plants to emerge long before they normally do.
-Also it’s been a very dry spring and early summer here in southern Finland – Uusimaa.
-There has been rain, but just a couple times -hardly worth measuring.
+Also, it’s been a very dry spring and early summer here in southern Finland – Uusimaa.
+There has been rain, but just a couple of times -hardly worth measuring.
 Forest fire warnings were issued in May for most of the country.
-Today is no, exception despite having a major weather system bringing rain, thunder and lightning yesterday, we are now ‘day two’ of high wind warnings.
+Today is no exception, despite having a major weather system bringing rain, thunder and lightning yesterday, we are now ‘day two’ of high wind warnings.
 Much of the country has been affected by some form of severe weather this week.

-When I last wrote about our garden landscaping project we were mostly done removing grass and had prepared the beds for the arrival of our new trees and bushes.
+When I last wrote about our garden landscaping project, we were mostly done removing grass and had prepared the beds for the arrival of our new trees and bushes.
 They arrived, we planted and planted!
 I’ve tried and failed to capture the magnitude of the garden beds.
 Photos don’t convey the actual length and depth.
 Maybe this will help.

 A football field is 100 yards long.
 Our back bed is just over 70 yards and the side portion is 35 yards long.
 The width changes throughout – 2ft at the narrowest and 5-8 yards at the widest.

 When it got time to take out the final portions of sod, Pekka came up with a great idea.
 He stacked the pieces he removed, on the other side of the bed edge (which happened to be much lower.)
 The area of our yard where the side bed is (along the farmer field) was about 2 feet lower in the middle than the highest points.
 Yes, a bowl effect if you can picture it in your mind.
-By stacking the sod he created this:
+By stacking the sod, he created this:

-We had two dump trucks of new soil to fill in this area and bring all the beds to same height.
+We had two dump trucks of new soil to fill in this area and bring all the beds to the same height.
 We are currently on our third load! and have filled many of the dipsy-do ankle-twisters that lurked in the lawn.
 Those piles of dirt are huge but never seem to last 😀

 We got to chipping and spreading soon after the final tree was planted.
 We haven’t yet gotten the entire landscaped area covered in mulch yet.
 Me thinks we need to order in a delivery of about 75 cubic meters of mulch to top everything before it’s completely inundated with weeds.